 “No, he’ll be happy,” Mr. Gionet responded.
 “We’re fighting for Trump.”

 This story helps explains why the mob attack on the capital was so performative and so many participants were wearing GoPro cameras and carrying selfie sticks.
 Many were obsessed with selfies and live streaming for their followers on social media who were egging them on.
 But the result was not just theatrical.
 It was deadly.
 Their attack in the capital building left five people dead and at least 50 police officers injured.
-By comparison, the last mob assault on a federal building that killed people was in Benghazi which led to fewer Americans getting killed and much fewer injuries.
+By comparison, the last mob assault on a federal building that killed people was in Benghazi.
+The Benghazi attack actually resulted in fewer Americans getting killed and much fewer injuries.
 The failure to protect Benghazi led to over two years of congressional inquiries and was still a major issue during the 2016 presidential election, four years later.

-It is fortunate that the mob of Trump fans who were breaking the law to seek attention at the Capital weren’t enabling more hard-core terrorists.
+It is fortunate that the mob of misguided Trump fans who broke the law to seek attention at the Capital weren’t enabling more hard-core terrorists.
 If it happens again, the hard-core terrorists will be better prepared to take advantage of the situation and we might not be so fortunate.